bogamie/bogamie.github.io/_posts/Computer Architecture/2024-09-04-computer-architecture-1.md

 <img class="lazy" data-src="https://github.com/user-attachments/assets/2d4f131b-1d75-4d15-b842-748a12abf82e" alt="image" height="15%" width="15%">*PIPELINING*

-&nbsp;&nbsp; A particular patern of parallelism is so prevalent in computer architecture that it merits its own name: **pipelining**.
+&nbsp;&nbsp; A particular pattern of parallelism is so prevalent in computer architecture that it merits its own name: **pipelining**.

 ## e.
 Performance via Prediction

 <img class="lazy" data-src="https://github.com/user-attachments/assets/0fc5ecc4-2e97-4229-ac7f-e32b8d5def95" alt="image" height="15%" width="15%">*PREDICTION*

-&nbsp;&nbsp; Following the saying that it can be beer to ask for forgiveness than to ask for permission, the next great idea is prediction.
+&nbsp;&nbsp; Following the saying that it can be better to ask for forgiveness than to ask for permission, the next great idea is prediction.
 In some cases it can be faster on average to guess and start working rather than wait until you know for sure, assuming that the mechanism to recover from a misprediction is not too expensive and your prediction is relatively accurate.

 ## f.
 Hierarchy of Memories